rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 9. Install and run a local server;
 10. Interact with the smart contract.

-Steps 1 to 4 are explained in detail in the tutorial links below:
+Steps 1 to 4 are explained in detail in the tutorial link below:

 * [using Remix and Metamask with RSK testnet](/tutorials/ethereum-devs/remix-and-metamask-with-rsk-testnet/)